System Requirements: nixos-anywhere

 set the store paths to the disko-script and nixos-system directly

-if this is give, flake is not needed
+if this is given, flake is not needed

 * --kexec <path>